Is it legal to monitor employees without their knowledge?

 EU Protection of Employee Privacy

-On the contrary, in what was referred to as a landmark privacy ruling, the European Court of Human Rights had decided that employers monitoring employees in the workplace must provide notice to employees prior to monitoring their online communications.
+On the contrary, in what was referred to as a landmark privacy ruling, the European Court of Human Rights had decided that employers monitoring employees in the workplace must provide notice to employees before monitoring their online communications.

-The European Court of Human Rights had decided that employers must provide notice to employees prior to monitoring their online communications.
+The European Court of Human Rights had decided that employers must provide notice to employees before monitoring their online communications.

 Limitations do subsist: Not only are employers demanded to inform their staff on the call to using monitoring systems on them, but also emails, keystrokes, screens content can only be tracked when there has been documented agreement.